 - Modern interface

-AfterShot Pro makes this list because it can handle many of the same edits as Lightroom, including color adjustments, cropping, and blemish retouching, as well as batch edit, AfterShot Pro can handle it.
+AfterShot Pro makes this list because it can handle many of the same edits as Lightroom.
+If you want to do color adjustments, cropping, and blemish retouching, as well as batch edit, AfterShot Pro can handle it.
 The program even includes some local adjustment tools that use layers, which is something that Lightroom does not offer.
-However, Lightroom does give users a few more tools and tends to handle edits like lens corrections and perspective distortion a bit better.
+However, Lightroom does give users a few more tools and it tends to handle some edits, like lens corrections and perspective distortion, just a bit better than AfterShot Pro does.

 While AfterShot Pro is missing some of the features we love to use, it’s an inexpensive, easy-to-learn program that also pairs well with PaintShop Pro which makes it a little more versatile.
-AfterShot Pro is a solid choice for users looking for alternatives to both Lightroom and Photoshop while keeping the programs separate.
+AfterShot Pro is a solid choice for users looking for reasonable alternatives to both Lightroom and Photoshop while keeping the programs separate.
 The most recent version of AfterShot Pro will cost you around $80, although that number may fluctuate some as the developer releases new updates and upgrades.

 - The best Photoshop alternatives for 2020